MapColonies/storage-explorer-middleware/README.md

 - For testing, you can import the StorageExplorer.postman_collection.json file into Postman to view the examples.
 When uploading, make sure to upload a file from your local machine.

+- To consume a file as a stream, you need to include the header `x-client-response-type`.
+Without this header, the file size limit is 10 mebibytes.